Grand Canyon RV Parks

 Which rim of the Grand Canyon is the best?

 The best rim of the Grand Canyon depends on your situation.
-If you’re looking for a quieter, more removed place to camp, the North Rim is probably best for you.
+If you’re looking for a quieter, more removed location or place to camp, the North Rim is probably best for you.
 In contrast, if you want to be right in the middle of the main attractions of Grand Canyon Village, the South Rim is your best bet.

 How much does it cost to camp at the Grand Canyon?